keithbuhler/dissertation-story/4 Wisdom April.md

 # Wisdom: Virtue in Excellent, Practically Reasoning, Social Animals

-"This is the first precept of [practical reason], that 'good is to be done and pursued, and evil is to be avoided.'"[Aquinsa, *Summa Theologica* IIa.
+*"This is the first precept of [practical reason], that 'good is to be done and pursued, and evil is to be avoided.'"* \

+Aquinas, *Summa Theologica* IIa.
 Q.94.
 Art.
-2]
+2. \

-*“It is evident that it is impossible to be practically wise without being good.”* (*Nicomachean Ethics*, 1144a, 36–37).
+*“It is evident that it is impossible to be practically wise without being good.”* \

+Aristotle, *Nicomachean Ethics*, 1144a, 36–37. \